wjang96/wjang96.github.io/_posts/2023-10-22-Spark related quickies.markdown

 Get started to build your own ETL pipeline using a simple architecture like below and at the same, enhance your understanding with Spark!
 ![DF_wideformat]({{ '/assets/databricks_1.png' | relative_url }})

+Documenting some interesting lessons along the way of learning Spark...

 **How do get the list of all spark configurations?**

 Use spark context directly in the Databricks notebook to call the getAll function.